-“People decide what product they want to make, how they want to make it and where and how they want to sell it.
+“People decide what product they want to make, how they want to make it, and where and how they want to sell it.
 Then they write a value proposition to dress it up,” he said.
-“They should carefully choose a superior value proposition, then design and improve their products, services and other functions to deliberately deliver and communicate that superior value proposition.
-Don’t write a value proposition to help sell your product; create a product and communications to help deliver it. ”
+“They should carefully choose a superior value proposition, then design and improve their products, services, and other functions to deliberately deliver and communicate that superior value proposition.
+Please don’t write a value proposition to help sell your product; create a product and communications to help deliver it. ”

 2. Insights into better value propositions come from studying your customer.

-To take a fresh approach, Michael advises to stop staring at lists of competitive features or what customers say they want and, instead, climb into their life and business.
+To take a fresh approach, Michael advises stopping staring at lists of competitive features or what customers say they want and, instead, climbing into their life and business.
 In essence, become them: